I Was Arrested in Pinellas County, Florida. What’s Going to Show Up on My Background Check?

 Florida-Specific Laws – How Far Back Does A Background Check Go?

 Our attorneys are often contacted by a client who had an old arrest show up on a background check.
-The client will say, “that was ten years ago, I thought it was expunged.”
+The client will say, “That was ten years ago, I thought it was expunged.”
 Seeking a sealing or expungement of your criminal record requires that you take additional action to seal or expunge the case after the charge is resolved in court.
 In almost all circumstances, the sealing or expungement does not occur automatically.
-Thus, criminal arrest records stay on your record unless your secure a sealing or expungment of the record.
+Thus, criminal arrest records stay on your record unless you secure a sealing or expungment of the record.

 What Are The Different Types Of Background Checks?